open/close all folders

 Tinky Winky: Bye-bye.

-- Out Of The Box had a Goodbye Song.
+- Out Of The Box had a Goodbye Song as well.

 - Bear in the Big Blue House fans, sing along.
 "Hey, that was really fun, we hope you liked it too, seems like we've just begun, when suddenly we're through..."